nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Event: 'fork'

 When a new worker is forked the cluster module will emit a 'fork' event.
-This can be used to log worker activity, and create you own timeout.
+This can be used to log worker activity, or to create your own timeout.

     var timeouts = [];
     var errorMsg = function () {